corbanmailloux/corb.co/content/posts/outlet-power-sensor/index.md

 ota:
 ```

 Note that the `wifi` settings use `!secrets`.
-This works very similarly to [Home Assistant secrets](https://www.home-assistant.io/docs/configuration/secrets/), allowing you to extract private information from the YAML configurations.
+[This feature](https://esphome.io/guides/yaml/#secrets-and-the-secretsyaml-file) allows you to extract private information from the YAML configurations.

 Then we get into the slightly more interesting stuff: inputs and outputs.